 In New Zealand students get primary education in the age of 5-6 years old, until the 8th grade (13 years).
 Then, they continue education in secondary classes, until the age of 16, children are trained in the middle schol.
 After that they have a choice: to study subjects under the programme similar to the British A-level, or to pass vocational studying in college.

 At the end of grade 11, all students receive a School Certificate.
-An adequate level of 12-13 years of study allows to obtain NCEA Level I, which corresponds to the quality standards of the programHigh School Diploma (United States) or British A-level .
+An adequate level of 12-13 years of study allows to obtain NCEA Level I, which corresponds to the quality standards of the programme High School Diploma (United States) or British A-level .

 For foreigners entering New Zealand schools, a report card with scores (academy) is required.
 Also, the results of testing in English at the level of reading and understanding of the press are required.
 Many institutions indicate in the list of necessary documents two characteristics from the previous school and an essay on the topic: "Why do I act here."
-Foreign students are often recommended to attend preparatory courses with in-depth study of English.
+Foreign students are often recommended to attend preparatory courses with in-depth studying of English.
 The result of the TOEFL exam is required not less than 500 points.

-To think about enrolling in a New Zealand institution is necessary in advance, as the process of checking and filing documents can take 3-4 months.
+Unlike the British educational system, New Zealand does not have a clear distinction between the age of students.
+In order to have high chances to enter schools in New Zealand, foreign students need to think in advance, as the process of checking and filing documents can take 3-4 months.
 Some private institutions can send screening tests to potential students for certain subjects that are studied at an in-depth level.
 It may take up to 2 months for the visa to be issued.